 I never stop getting surprised, when a simple peace of clay turns into a face with its own character.
 It takes a lot of hours until I am completely satisfied with the sculpting.
 I keep cutting, sanding and sculpting again until there comes a moment when I see – yes, this is it!

 Then the hair and the outfit come.
-Did you know that the hair of a doll can be stilled in absolutely any hair dress?
+Did you know that the hair of a doll can be styled in absolutely any hair dress?
 There are just no limits for that!
 And it is the same with the outfit.
 You do not need to worry if the clothes are comfortable, if they are easy to wash or will they still fit if their owner will gain a couple of kilograms more!
 There are no limits for fantasy, non limits at all!
-I love inventing new techniques, combining unconbinale, playing with colors and textures, making bead work and embroidering.
-I believe that real peace of art must have lots and lots of hand work.
+I love inventing new techniques, combining uncombinable, playing with colors and textures, making beadwork and embroidery.
+I believe that real piece of art must have lots and lots of hand work.

 Suddenly everything ends.
 The doll doesn’t need my work anymore.
 It is complete and now it lives on its own.
 It is always a bit sad and very joyful at the same time.
 Sometimes I catch myself just sitting in front of them and looking at them for hours.
 It’s like taking back the energy which I gave while creating them.
 That energy never finishes, it comes back like a strong float and brings the new inspiration to work and create.